This chapter of “Through The Years“ takes an in-depth look at 1939, the year that changed Judy’s Garland’s life forever.

-Although the official release date for the Decca Records album of songs from The Wizard of Oz is listed aS March 1940, the album was already being advertised for purchase in select stores in September 1939.
+Although the official release date for the Decca Records album of songs from The Wizard of Oz is listed at March 1940, the album was already being advertised for as available for purchase in select stores in September 1939.
 More ads appeared right before the Christmas holiday.
 That makes sense, as Decca would want to take advantage of the holiday market.

 This Decca album is the very first record album related to the film.
 It is not a soundtrack.
 Soundtrack albums didn’t become a viable market until 1947.
 The first Oz soundtrack from MGM Records wasn’t released until 1956.